openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 A public key to be used by the Wallet as an input to the key agreement to encrypt Authorization Response (see (#jarm)).
 It MAY be passed by the Verifier using the `jwks` or the `jwks_uri` claim within the `client_metadata` or `client_metadata_uri` request parameter.

 `request_uri_method`:
 : OPTIONAL.
-A string determining the HTTP method to be used with the `request_uri` passed in the same request.
-This specification defines two values for this parameter: `GET` and `POST`. `GET` is the mode as defined by in [@RFC9101], where the Wallet sends a GET request to fetch a request object. `POST` is a new mode defined in this specification where the Wallet requests the creation of a fresh request object as defined in [@RFC9101] by sending a POST request to the request URI.
-The details of this request are defined in (#request_uri_method_post).
+A string determining the HTTP method to be used with the `request_uri` included in the same request.
+Two values are defined for `request_uri_method` in this specification: `get` and `post`.
+Please note that these values are case-insensitive.
+The GET method, as defined in [@RFC9101], involves the Wallet sending a GET request to retrieve a Request Object.
+The POST method, newly defined in this specification, involves the Wallet requesting the creation of a new Request Object as outlined in [@RFC9101] by sending an HTTP POST request to the request URI.
+This request using the HTTP POST is detailed in (#request_uri_method_post).
-`request_uri_mode` MUST only be present if the request also contains a `request_uri` parameter.
-If the parameter is not present, the Wallet MUST process the `request_uri` as defined in
-[@RFC9101].
-Wallets not supporting the new method "POST" will send a GET request to the request URI (default behavior as defined in [@RFC9101]).
+`request_uri_method` MUST only be present if the request contains a `request_uri` parameter.
+If the `request_uri_method` parameter is not present, the Wallet MUST process the `request_uri` as defined in [@RFC9101].
+Wallets not supporting the new method `post` will send a GET request to the request URI (default behavior as defined in [@RFC9101]).
-This parameter SHOULD be sent in a signed authorization request in order to allow the Wallet to authenticate the Verifier before it fetches the presentation request from the Verifier's request URI.
-This allows the Wallet to determine whether the Verifier is trustworthy before sending a request to its Request URI.
+The `request_uri_method` parameter SHOULD be sent in a signed authorization request in order to allow the Wallet to authenticate the Verifier before it fetches the presentation request from the Verifier's request URI.
+This allows the Wallet to determine whether the Verifier is trustworthy prior to retrieving the presentation request from the Verifier's request URI.

 The following additional considerations are given for pre-existing Authorization Request parameters: